 Can blueberries affect baby’s poop?

 Blueberries are known to change the color of bowel movements to a dark blue or even black hue, especially when eating more than a handful.
-Some babies may even have chunks of whole blueberries or blueberry skins visible in their diapers likely due to the fact that food rarely sits in a baby’s colon for any significant length of time.
+You might see undigested blueberries in stools or blueberry skins visible in their diaper.
+This is because food rarely sits in a baby’s colon for any significant length of time.

 Since food passes through their intestines so quickly there is little time for digestive enzymes to do their job.
 There is no reason to be alarmed if you notice any of these things.
 Simply avoiding blueberries for 48 hours should return your baby’s bowel movements to their normal color and texture.